 But Shane was still living in Ohio and he wasn’t able to make it out for the tour due to personal obligations with his girlfriend.
 So no shows were played.
-By October the four new Bird of Ill Omen songs were finished and Tom booked a recording session at Studio 13 to record with Jeremy Staska.
+By October the four new Bird Of Ill Omen songs were finished and Tom booked a recording session at Studio 13 to record with Jeremy Staska.
 Shane flew in specifically to record the EP from November 1st to the 8th, and then returned home to finalize his wedding, which ultimately killed any chance of touring.
 Jeremy Staska seemed to understand the sound the band was going for and provided a true Florida-sounding record.
 Mastering of the four songs happened on November 9th.
-For the rest of the month, Tom and Sean Mallinson prepared the layout for CD EP.
-Meanwhile Pete went back up north to tour with As Friends Rust and Andrew took care of his sick mother.
-John offered to release Bird of Ill Omen’s new EP on CD as well and a few shows to promote it were quickly proposed.
+For the rest of the month, Tom and Sean Mallinson (owner of Immigrant Sun Records) designed the layout for CD EP.
+Meanwhile, Pete moved back up north of Florida to tour with As Friends Rust and Andrew took care of his sick mother.
+John offered to release Bird Of Ill Omen’s new EP on CD as well and a few shows to promote it were quickly proposed.

-In April of 1999, Eulogy Recordings finally released Bird of Ill Omen’s second recordings, “When Love Would’ve Show Interest in Us Both”.
-As per the first release, an initial one thousand copies were pressed but over time an additional two to three thousands were repressed through out the 2000’s.
+On April 1st of 1999, Eulogy Recordings finally released Bird Of Ill Omen’s second recordings, “When Love Would’ve Show Interest in Us Both”.
+As per the first release, an initial one thousand copies were pressed but over time an additional two to three thousands were repressed throughout the 2000’s.
 John Wylie claims to have made payments to one of the members of the band for the represses of both CDs but cannot remember the name of the person.
 But after asking each of them, none of the members of the band have ever received money from John at any point in time.

-After this CD was released, Chris Tzompanakis from SkyCameFalling approached Tom about putting out the last release on 7″ vinyl through his label One Day Savior.
-This finally hit the streets in August of 2000 and on five different vinyl colors:
+After the CD was released, Chris Tzompanakis from SkyCameFalling approached Tom about putting out the last release on 7″ vinyl through his label One Day Savior Recordings.
+This finally hit the streets in August of 1999 and on five different vinyl colors:

 - 638 on black vinyl

-Sometime in 2000, the pressing plant sent in fifteen extra copies of the clear record which had somehow fell out of the box when it was first sent out.
-These were labeled as a second pressing but were actually part of the 117 clear vinyls that were ordered.
+The red and black swirl record was reserved for distributors and was not sold through One Day Savior Recordings.
+The hand-numbered clear record was originally only pressed in 102 copies in 1999 and sold only through mail-order.
+But sometime in 2000, the pressing plant sent in fifteen extra copies which they found and had somehow failed to get packaged when it was first sent out.
+These were labeled by One Day Savior Recordings as a second pressing, and numbered out of 15, but were actually part of the 117 clear vinyls that were ordered in 1999.